So, I bought a NES and SNES Classic Mini...

 What they have in common

 The NES and SNES Mini's are powered by USB and have a HDMI video output.
-They both operate at a 720p resolution and offer a few choices in screen displays, more on that later for each model.
+They both run at a 720p resolution and offer a few choices in screen displays, more on that later for each model.
 Be warned though, the controller cables are extremely short and in combination with the console needing to be near the TV for HDMI and near a USB power source, it's an inconvenient setup.
 You'll need long HDMI and USB cables to get the consoles closer to your sofa, to compensate the short controller cables!

 I get that wireless controllers would've made the total price far higher, but they could've fixed the problem simply by making the controller cables really long.